BY TONY RICHES

 She marries Tudor knight, Sir Charles Brandon, and becomes Duchess of Suffolk at the age of fourteen.
 Her Spanish mother, Maria de Salinas, is Catherine of Aragon’s lady in waiting, so it is a challenging time for them all when King Henry marries the enigmatic Anne Boleyn.

-Katherine’s remarkable true story continues the epic tale of the rise of the Tudors, which began with the best-selling Tudor trilogy and concludes with the reign of Queen Elizabeth I.
+The Brandon Trilogy continues the epic tale of the rise of the Tudors, which began with the best-selling Tudor trilogy and concludes with the reign of Queen Elizabeth Ist.